zecktos/promptbattle-app/README.md

 `npm run battle:dalle` starts the prompt battle with DALL-E as the image engine

 `npm run battle:sd` starts the prompt battle with Stable Diffusion as the image engine

+## Running on windows

+Windows has a different ways of setting environment variables You need to modify package.json:
+`"battle:dalle": "set VITE_IMAGE_ENGINE=dalle& vite dev --host"`
+and:
+`"battle:sd": "set VITE_IMAGE_ENGINE=sd& vite dev --host"`
+Note the "set" before the environment variable name, and the "&" right after the value (without whitespace)!

 ## Screens (aka Routes)